Can 99% accuracy lead to a bad model?

 - Negative predictive value (NPV): TN / Total predicted negatives.
 Similarly to the precision, this gives a measure of confidence on predicted negatives.

-Accuracy, precision and the negative predictive value are very dependent on the rate of occurrence of the positive cases as seen by the example on the disease.
+Accuracy, precision and NPVAccuracy, precision and the negative predictive value are very dependent on the rate of occurrence of the positive cases as seen by the example on the disease.
 For very unbalanced cases such as this one (i.e., where the proportion of positive and negative cases in the data are very different) these indicators could prove tricky to use as they might favour the large class too much.
 This is especially problematic when the minority class is the main interest of the model.
 In balanced cases though, they could prove useful to measure either how well a model performs in general or regarding a specific class.
 It’s worth noting that precision and NPV are equivalent as they both measure the amount of correct predictions amongst all predictions of a given class.
 These indicators are not directly applicable to problems where the outcomes do not correspond to an event happening or not such as for our positive/negative case, or where there are more than two classes.
 We can nevertheless always follow this logic to obtain similar indicators for each class.

 Measuring whether a model is generalisableSetting the choice of indicators aside, remember it is crucial to always calculate performance metrics of models on a set of values NOT used in the training of the model.
 Indeed, the model is meant to deal with previously unseen data and we want to measure its performance in the “real-world”.
 There are many ways of setting some data aside for testing a model once its been trained but the main purpose of all these methods is to prevent the model from overfitting the training data.
 This means we want to avoid a model that follows our data so closely that it only works for these specific points.
 The problems that can arise from this are exemplified in the figure above.
 Here, a set of points distributed roughly along a line can be fitted by a linear regression that will best reflect the trend (red line), or by a curve that passes each point but completely misses the trend (grey line).
 Measuring the performance on the points used to build the model would lead us to chose the “perfect” fit rather than the actual trend.

 Putting it all togetherNow that we have reviewed different possibilities comes the actual task of choosing one performance metric.
 This metric can either be one of the above-mentioned ratios but could also be a indicator made of two or more of these values.
 The grouping of values can be as simple as an average and also be much more complex such as for the calculation of the AUC.
 Typical grouping methods include weighted averaging, geometric averaging, or harmonic means.
 It’s important to mention that there is no single perfect choice but rather a preferred direction this choice can take.
 To identify this direction, the business interests around the model have to be clearly identified.
 This involves answering questions such as: